(kar filz' oh mib)

-Carfilzomib is used to treat people with multiple myeloma (a type of cancer of the bone marrow) who have already been treated with at least two other medications.
+Carfilzomib injection is used alone and in combination with lenalidomide (Revlimid) and dexamethasone to treat people with multiple myeloma (a type of cancer of the bone marrow) who have already been treated with other medications.
 Carfilzomib is in a class of medications called proteasome inhibitors.
 It works by stopping or slowing the growth of cancer cells in your body.

 HOW should this medicine be used?

 Carfilzomib comes as a powder to be mixed with liquid to be injected intravenously (into a vein).
 Carfilzomib is given by a doctor or nurse in a medical office or clinic.
-It is usually given two days in a row each week for three weeks followed by a 12-day rest period.
+It is usually given 2 days in a row each week for 3 weeks followed by a 12-day rest period.
 The length of treatment will depend on how well your body responds to the medication.

 Be sure to tell your doctor how you are feeling during your treatment.
 Your doctor may stop your treatment for a while or decrease your dose of carfilzomib if you experience side effects of the medication.